hassan-raza-111/bojj/README.md

 ---

-Thank you for using **VenBid WebApp**!
+Thank you for using **VenBid**!
 We hope it meets your needs and provides a great experience.